SilentNotaryEcosystem/Cil-core/tests/nft/README.md

 ```
 Copy create.js file from this folder to cil-utils root folder

-Update STR_CONTRACT_ADDR to the contract addres, received above
+Update STR_CONTRACT_ADDR to the contract address, received above

 Update section objInvokeCode to: